-We can help you improve the skills of your workforce
+We can help you upskill your workforce

 A skilled workforce is the key to successful businesses and a successful city region.
 With two world-class universities, a host of further education colleges and an array of apprenticeships and adult learning opportunities, we are well placed to support business growth through skills investment.

-Skills Bank matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve their productivity.
-Funding is available to businesses that make a strong case for how the investment will deliver growth.
-To find out more, visit the Growth Hub website.
+Skills Bank matches private sector investment in skills training with public funding to help businesses invest in their workforce and improve productivity.
+Funding is available to businesses that make a strong case for how the investment will deliver business growth.

 Health-led Employment Trial